-Let’s admit it: the traditional methods for performance reviews are outdated.
+Let’s admit it: Traditional performance reviews are outdated.

-Managers don’t want to be labeled the “bad guy” when they dish out negative feedback.
-Not to mention, they try to consolidate an entire year into one 30-minute review.
-And don’t even get us started on how time-consuming they are.
+For starters, managers don’t want you to label them as the “bad guy” when they dish out negative feedback.
+Not to mention, they aim to consolidate an entire year into one 30-minute review or an hour-long check-in.

 Why Employees Hate Them

-Globoforce found that 51% of employees see their reviews as inaccurate.
-They’re right.
-With a 6- or 12-month lag between each cycle, they’re untimely and irrelevant.
-Managers tend to focus too much on the negative and don’t provide valuable information.
+With a six- or 12-month lag between each cycle, they’re untimely and irrelevant.
+Most of the time, managers tend to focus too much on the negative and don’t provide valuable information.

 1. What were my key accomplishments?

 - Goal: Find out what this employee did well during the past year.

 - Why it fails: Reviews typically have an annual or semiannual cycle.
 But many things happen in six months and even more in a year, so it’s difficult to think back that far (or even as far as two months ago, to be fair).